 For example the problem of abortion.
 It is not directly written in the Bible that it is wrong, but it is inferred.
-On a legal basis, one is only obligated to say it is wrong and do nothing more.
-A mere legal analysis of the text allows people exemption in caring or helping out where an urgent need exists.
+On a legal basis, the Christian is only obligated to say it is wrong and do nothing more.

 The moral obligation on this subject is completely different.
-Everyone is morally obligated to love, which may mean providing housing, clothing, counseling, adoption services, and other forms of assistance to remedy a critical situation such as this.
+Everyone is morally obligated to love, which may mean providing housing, clothing, counseling, adoption services, and other forms of assistance to remedy where a crisis pregnancy exists.
 However, this requires more effort, action and resources.
 Observing the legal responsibility is much easier than the moral route.

 Of course the primary objective of altruism rarely or seldom appears, but one must always pursue this goal.